 Amy Glass, Member At Large

-Amy Glass is a graduate of Princeton University and is currently Director of Operations at The Boston Consulting Group (BCG), where she has been for 15 years.
-Amy’s clients at BCG spanned a range of industries but she focused her attention primarily in the retail and pharmaceutical spaces in the United States and Canada.
-Amy is a member of the Board of Overseers for Boston Children’s Hospital, and has been an active fundraiser for children’s brain tumor research since 2005.
+Amy Glass is a graduate of Princeton University and is currently a Partner and Managing Director at The Boston Consulting Group (BCG), where she has been for 25 years.
+Amy focused her attention on clients in the retail and pharmaceutical spaces early in her career and now leads Compensation, Equity and Career Development for the global Partner cohort at BCG.
+Amy has been an active fundraiser for children’s brain tumor research since 2005.

 Michael Bass, Member At Large